-A great part of the poems is ascribed to the statesman Qu Yuan.
-The collection Chuci was compiled by the Han period 漢 (206 BCE-220 CE) scholar Liu Xiang 劉向 and commented by Wang Yi 王逸.
-The collection comprises poems of Qu Yuan and Song Yu 宋玉, both ministers at the court of the king of Chu, and the Han period scholars Jia Yi 賈誼, Huainan Xiaoshan 淮南小山, Dongfang Shuo 東方朔, Zhuang Ji 莊忌, Wang Bao 王褒, Liu Xiang and Wang Yi.
-All of them came from the same region in modern central China which had a cultural tradition distinct from the states in the Yellow River plain.
+A significant portion of the poems is attributed to the statesman Qu Yuan.
+The collection Chuci was compiled by the Han-period 漢 (206 BCE-220 CE) scholar Liu Xiang 劉向 (77-6 BCE) and analysed by Wang Yi 王逸 (89-158 CE).
+The collection includes poems by Qu Yuan and Song Yu 宋玉 (298-222 BCE), both ministers at the court of the king of Chu, along with works by Han-period scholars Jia Yi 賈誼 (200-168 BCE), Huainan Xiaoshan 淮南小山, Dongfang Shuo 東方朔 (154-93 BCE), Zhuang Ji 莊忌 (c.
+188-105 BCE), Wang Bao 王褒 (90-51 BCE), Liu Xiang, and Wang Yi.
+All of these figures originated from the same region in modern central China, which had a distinct cultural tradition differing from that of the states in the Yellow River Plain.

 Qu Yuan was a high minister of King Huai of Chu 楚懷王 (r.
-328-299) to whom he suggested reforms in government and an alliance with the state of Qi 齊 in order to encounter the growing power of the state of Qin 秦.
-Qu Yuan was slendered by another minister called Jin Shang 靳尚 and thereupon dismissed.
+328-299), to whom he suggested reforms in government and an alliance with the regional state of Qi 齊 to counter the growing power of Qin 秦.
+Qu Yuan was slandered by another minister called Jin Shang 靳尚 (d.
+311 BCE) and consequently dismissed.
 When King Qingxiang 楚頃襄王 (r.
-298-263) was taken prisoner by Qin, Qu Yuan wrote his famous poem Li Sao 離騷 "Sorrow after department" which can be interpreted as a kind of autobiography.
-The disappointed Qu Yuan drowned himself in the River Miluo 汨羅江.
-People later started offering rice balls to his soul, and during the mid-autumn moon festival (zhongqiujie 中秋節), rice balls enveloped in bamboo leaves (zongzi 粽子) are still a popular meal in southern China.
+298-263) was taken prisoner by Qin, Qu Yuan wrote his famous poem Li sao 離騷, meaning "Sorrow after Departure", which can be interpreted as a kind of autobiography.
+Disappointed, Qu Yuan drowned himself in the River Miluo 汨羅江.
+Later, people started offering rice balls to his soul, and during the Mid-Autumn Moon Festival (zhongqiujie 中秋節), rice balls wrapped in bamboo leaves (zongzi 粽子) remain a popular meal in southern China.

-Other poems that are ascribed to Qu Yuan are the Nine Songs (Jiuge 九歌), the Nine Elegies (Jiuzhang 九章), "Asking Heaven" (Wentian 問天) and some more.
-The particular style of the Chuci poetry differs from the northern poetry styles both in verse (the verse divider xi 兮, a particle expressing sighing) and in content.
-The northern literature is much more plain of feelings, while the poems in the southern state of Chu are full of sentiment and even mystical visions.
-Qu Yuan, for example, is guided on his horse chart to a heaven far from the human world.
-His evokings of the Goddess of the River Xiang 湘君 is an example of shamanism common in the southern religion.
-Southern poetry later became very popular among Daoists that also saw man as a mere small being in cosm and nature.
+Other poems attributed to Qu Yuan include the Nine Songs (Jiuge 九歌), the Nine Elegies (Jiuzhang 九章), "Asking Heaven" (Wen tian 問天), and others.
+The distinctive style of the Chuci poetry differs from northern poetry both in verse structure (notably the verse divider xi 兮, a particle expressing sighing) and in content.
+Northern literature tends to be more straightforward in emotion, whereas the poems from the southern state of Chu are rich with sentiment and even mystical visions.
+For instance, Qu Yuan is led on his horse chart to a heaven far removed from the human world.
+His invoking of the Goddess of the River Xiang 湘君 exemplifies shamanism, which was common in southern religion.
+Later, southern poetry gained great popularity among Daoists, who viewed man as a small being within the vastness of cosmos and nature.

-The Chuci collection was enlarged by some other poems that were partially also written by "southerners", partially imitations of Qu Yuan's style, like the Han period poet Wang Bao from the region of Sichuan, and Liu Xiang, son of Liu Jiao 劉交 (posthumous title Prince Yuan of Chu 楚元王), or Jia Yi and Dongfang Shuo, both writers known for their inclination to Daoism.
+The Chuci collection was expanded with additional poems, some of which were also written by "southerners", and others that imitated Qu Yuan's style.
+These include the Han-period poet Wang Bao from Sichuan, Liu Xiang, son of Liu Jiao 劉交 (posthumous title Prince Yuan of Chu 楚元王), as well as Jia Yi and Dongfang Shuo, both known for their interest in Daoism.

-In the bibliography Yiwen zhi 藝文志, part of the official dynastic history Hanshu 漢書, the poems of Qu Yuan are listed as fu 賦 "rhapsodies" in 25 chapters.
-The bibliography treatise Jingjizhi 經籍志 in the Suishu 隋書 already lists ten books about the Chuci, of which the greatest part is lost today.
+In the bibliography Yiwen zhi 藝文志, part of the official dynastic history Hanshu 漢書, the poems of Qu Yuan are listed as fu 賦 "rhapsodies", in 25 chapters.
+The bibliography treatise Jingjizhi 經籍志 in the Suishu 隋書 already lists ten books about the Chuci, of which the most significant part is lost today.

 1 | 離騷 | Lisao | On encountering sorrow |